bsc-mem/PROFET/profet_model/README.md

 ### Bandwidth-latency files format

 Measured bandwidth and latency dependency for various memory configurations are located in the [bwlats](bwlats/) directory.
 These dependencies were measured using [mem\_bw\_load](/mem\_bw\_load/) benchmark to generate bandwidth load, while measuring memory access latency using [mem\_acc\_lat](/mem\_acc\_lat/) benchmark.
-We measured total execution CPU cycles, together with page walks and secondary dtlb penalties, using **perf** tool.
+We measured total execution CPU cycles of mem\_acc\_lat benchmark, together with page walks and secondary dtlb penalties, using **perf** tool.
 At the end we subtracted page walks and secondary dtlb penalties from the total number of cycles and divided the result by the number of instructions to get the final per-load memory access latency.

 Each memory configuration has measured dependency for separate RD ratio from 50\% to 100\% of reads in the total traffic.
 All the files contain measured bandwidth (in MB/s) and latency (in CPU cycles) in the following format: